- How to Choose a Plant-Based Protein Powder

 However, from an evolutionary perspective, humans did not consume milk protein until they started farming and domesticating animals about 10,000 years ago.

 So what has been the primary source of protein for humans for the past 2.6 million years?

 Muscle and organ meat — predominantly from ruminant animals.
 That’s why I’m a huge fan of grass-fed beef protein powder.
 To learn more about the differences between plants vs. meat as far as human nutrition is concerned, check out this article.

 When it comes to dietary supplements, the term “premium” means minimally or carefully processed ingredients of high nutritional value.

 Here’s a list of key attributes that I looked for to conduct this review.
 Of course, not all attributes apply to every product.
-For example:

 – No artificial ingredients

 – GMP certified

 – Free of heavy metals (important for certain protein sources, including rice)